semanticdata/traffic-studies/README.md

    uv run streamlit run main.py
    ```

-The dashboard will open in your web browser at `http://localhost:8501`
+The dashboard will open in your web browser at `http://localhost:8501`.
+You'll start on the **Location Map** page where you can:

+- View all traffic study locations on an interactive map
+- Click locations to see instant traffic metrics in tooltips
+- Select locations and navigate to detailed analysis

 ## 📊 Core Metrics Dashboard